saeid-shoja/map-user-location/README.md

 ### `About the map user location application`
-this application has two parts:
+This application has two parts:
-1- a search input that you can search your attended location by using osmtogeojson.
+1- A search input that you can search your attended location by using osmtogeojson.
-2- a map that shows the location that you want on the map.
+2- A map that shows the location that you want on the map.

-on the right side of the application, you can find a list of the locations that you searched. if you click on one of the locations on the list you can see your selected location on the map.
+On the right side of the application, you can find a list of the locations that you searched. if you click on one of the locations on the list you can see your selected location on the map.

 ### `npm start`